A Tough Defense for the Toughest Offenses®

 DUI vs DWI in Utah

 Utah is admired throughout the country for its scenic mountain ranges, red rock-lined biking trails, pristine ski slopes, and hardworking citizens.
 However, it’s also a historically conservative state with some fairly strict drunk driving laws.
 Whether you live in Utah or are just traveling through, being pulled over and charged with driving under the influence (DUI) could subject you to some steep penalties if you’re convicted.
-If you have been charged with a DUI, contact a Utah DUI defense attorney at Wasatch Defense Lawyers by calling 801-980-9965.

 The Difference Between DWI and DUI